COALAIP/specs/coala-ip/README.md

 ##### Retrieval of Linked Objects

-To further explore IPLD, let's assume we've put these objects into a database.
-We'll use IPFS since its identifiers are the hashes we created previously.
-Now we can use paths of Merkle links (Merkle paths) to resolve any object within IPFS using its hash value, and also further de-reference any of the object's connecting edges by following its Merkle links.
-Given the example above, the `author` of the creation could be found through this Merkle path:
+To further explore IPLD, let's assume we've put these objects into a data store.
+We'll use IPFS since its using compatible identifiers to the hashes we created previously.

+We can use paths of Merkle links (Merkle paths) to resolve any object within IPFS using its hash value, and also further de-reference any of the object's connecting edges by following its Merkle links.
+Given the example above, the `author` of the creation could be found through this Merkle
+path:

 ```python